Vilfredo Pareto: Sociology

 Among those who introduced Pareto's sociology to the United States were George C. Homans and Lawrence Joseph Henderson at Harvard, and Paretian ideas gained considerable influence, especially on Harvard sociologist Talcott Parsons, who developed a systems approach to society and economics that argues the status quo is usually functional.
 The American historian Bernard DeVoto played an important role in introducing Pareto's ideas to these Cambridge intellectuals and other Americans in the 1930s.
 Wallace Stegner, in his biography of DeVoto, recounts these developments and says this about the often misunderstood distinction between "residues" and "derivations".
 He wrote: "Basic to Pareto's method is the analysis of society through its non-rational 'residues,' which are persistent and unquestioned social habits, beliefs, and assumptions, and its 'derivations,' which are the explanations, justifications, and rationalizations we make of them.
 One of the commonest errors of social thinkers is to assume rationality and logic in social attitudes and structures; another is to confuse residues and derivations."

+Pareto opposed any policy of wealth redistribution, considering it useless.
+He thus points out that “if incomes above 4,800 marks were reduced to that level, and the difference distributed to those earning less than 4,800 marks, each of them would receive only about a hundred marks (…) Thus, it can be seen that, even under the best possible assumptions, the benefit for the poor is absolutely insignificant.”

+Moreover, he asserts that “the tax [for the benefit] of the poor is a very bad tax, for it burdens the worker in order to help, most often, the idler.”
+Pareto also believes that “the history of human societies is, to a large extent, the history of the succession of aristocracies.”
+And it is selection that makes this succession possible; without its intervention, “all races of living beings would fall into decline: the human race does not escape this law. (…) In every race there are born elements of waste that must be eliminated by selection.
+The suffering caused by this destruction is the price paid for the improvement of the race; it is one of those many cases in which the good of the individual is in opposition to the good of the species.”

+Vilfredo Pareto clearly took a stand against the emancipation of women.
+In his Course in Political Economy, he writes: “Feminism is a disease that can only affect a wealthy people, or the wealthy part of a poor people.
+With the increase of wealth in ancient Rome came an increase in the depravity of women’s lives.
+If some modern women did not have the money to indulge their idleness and their lust, gynecologists would be less busy.”